tommasomoretti/nameless-analytics-server-side-client-tag/README.md

 ## Cookies
+Cookies are served as:
+HTTP

 When the server-side Google Tag Manager Client Tag receives the request, it checks if any cookies in there.
+- If client
 - If client and session cookies are missing in the request, The Nameless Analytics Server-side Client Tag creates a client cookie and a session cookie.
 - If client cookie is present but session cookie is not, the Nameless Analytics Server-side Client Tag recreates a client cookie with the same value and create a new session cookie.
 - If the client and session cookies already exist, the Nameless Analytics Server-side Client Tag recreates the two cookies with the same values.